Christopher J. Fox

 Kassi joined WPWA in December 2018 as the “Wild & Scenic Rivers Coordinator”.
 She coordinates the Wild & Scenic Rivers Stewardship Council comprised of representatives from watershed towns, state and federal agencies and select conservation organizations.
 As part of this role she leads educational, recreational and promotional programs that ensure the outstandingly remarkable values that earned our rivers their “Wild and Scenic Rivers” National Park Service status remain protected.

 Kassi graduated from Roanoke College with a bachelor degree in Political Science and a minor in Environmental Policy.
 Before she came home to WPWA she worked in the field of environmental education and advocacy for several other conservation organizations.
 Along the way she earned several awards and certifications that demonstrated she was ready to assume the role of a leader in watershed science and stewardship.

 One reason Kassi thrives in her role at WPWA is because she grew up in the woods of West Greenwich, RI and on the coast in North Kingstown, RI.
 During this time her sister and nephews led her to horseback riding and outdoor explorations.
 Those early connections made with the natural world are what drove her back to the watershed where she enjoys having Arcadia Management Area right in her back yard.
 Having direct access to Arcadia from her ranch is just as important to her as it is to her horse, Noah.
-When Kassi isn’t trail riding with Noah she enjoys hiking, kayaking, reading and vegetable gardening.
-But she is happy to put all that aside to tend to family whenever she is needed, or just to enjoy some quiet time alongside a river.
+When Kassi isn’t trail riding with Noah she enjoys caring for her young son and husband, or simply hiking, kayaking or reading.